 The current Australian government is in favour of the detention centres and is expected to expand such operations in Nauru.
 However, if the opposing political party takes power during the forecast period, a complete stop of the detention centre operations could occur.
 As Nauruan travel and tourism is largely dependent on the detention centres, its future performance will be largely determined by decisions made in Australia.

-Discover the latest market trends and uncover sources of future market growth for the Travel industry in Nauru with research from Euromonitor's team of in-country analysts – experts by industry and geographic specialisation.
+Understand the latest market trends and future growth opportunities for the Travel industry in Nauru with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.